 – The fantasying about the sexual relations with the parent, which might also be unconscious;

-Jocasta complex is an obsessive fixation of mother to her son, which is intensified by latent desire and creation of an adoration cult of son.
+It is an obsessive fixation of mother on her son, which is intensified by latent desire and creation of an adoration cult of son.
 Many have heard of Oedipus complex, however, only few are aware that as much as Oedipus desired his mother, his mother, Jocasta, had the same feelings towards her son.
 Usually such a relation develops in absence of astrong father figure, or father at all.

 – Domineering and intense adoration, which converts into blind worshiping of son;